killshot13/mdEditor/styles/rules.md

 `code_block_line_length`

 This rule has an exception when there is no whitespace beyond the configured line length.
-This allows you to still include items such as long URLs without being forced to break them in the middle.
-To disable this exception, set the `strict` parameter to `true` to report an issue when any line is too long.
-To warn for lines that are too long and could be fixed but allow lines without spaces, set the `stern` parameter to `true`.
+This allows you to include items such as long URLs without being forced to break them in the middle.
+To disable this exception, set the `strict` parameter to `true` and an issue will be reported when any line is too long.
+To warn for lines that are too long and could be fixed but allow long lines without spaces, set the `stern` parameter to `true`.

 For example (assuming normal behavior):